COVID-19: FIRB clearance mandatory for foreign persons entering into commercial leases

 Property & Projects | 29 Apr 2020

 The National Cabinet’s mandatory Code of Conduct for commercial tenancies now has legal force in NSW.
 It came into effect by the enactment of the Retail and Other Commercial Leases (COVID-19) Regulation 2020.
-Partners Maurice Doria and Kitty Vo provide a rundown of what the Regulation means and what lessors and lessees need to do about it.
+Partner Maurice Doria provides a rundown of what the Regulation means and what lessors and lessees need to do about it.

 Corporate Governance | 1 May 2020